vuesion/vuesion/docs/guide/run.md

 [1] ℹ ｢wdm｣: Compiled successfully.
 ```

-Now you know that everything works as expected, to see the `vue-starter` in action, go to [http://localhost:3000](http://localhost:3000).
+Now you know that everything works as expected, to see the `vuesion` in action, go to [http://localhost:3000](http://localhost:3000).

 ## Development mode and hot reloading